Technological Studies Field Experience Handbook

 Professional Standards Committee

-The Professional Standards Committee (PSC) reviews referrals from the Associate Dean, Teacher Education, regarding the performance and professional conduct of Teacher Candidates.
-A Teacher Candidate under review by the PSC is required to appear before the Committee in person.
+The Professional Standards Committee (PSC) reviews referrals from the Associate Dean, Teacher Education regarding the performance and/or professional conduct of Teacher Candidates.

-Chaired by the Associate Dean of Teacher Education, the committee is also comprised of two (2) Faculty Members who are not the Teacher Candidate’s Faculty Advisor.
-The Teacher Candidate and Faculty Advisor are required to attend a meeting of the Committee to respond to questions and/or share additional, relevant information.
-The PSC determines an outcome for each case on its own merit and communicates its decision to the Teacher Candidate in writing by way of the Associate Dean of Teacher Education.
-Teacher Candidates have the right to appeal the decision through the Dean of the Faculty of Education.
+Chaired by the Associate Dean, Teacher Education, committee members include three Faculty members who are not the Teacher Candidate’s Advisor.
+The Teacher Candidate and their Advisor are required to attend an in-person meeting of the Committee in which they are provided an opportunity to share information and respond to questions.
+The PSC decides each case on its own merit and communicates its recommendation regarding the Teacher Candidate’s standing in the B.Ed. program to the Dean of Education.
+Candidates have the right to appeal the decision.

 Learning Plan